Password and Two-Factor Authentication (2FA)

 Password Setup & Changes

-Unique Passwords
+Use Long, Strong, and Unique Passwords

-Regular Password Changes
+Do Regular Password Changes

-Whenever your password is changed on Corsizio, you will be sent a security alert email about this change, so be sure that your user login email address is always valid.
+Whenever your password is changed on Corsizio, you will be sent a security alert email about this change, so be sure your user login email address is always valid.

 If you ever think you left yourself logged into your Corsizio account on a public or other person's device, you can end any such sessions by changing your Corsizio account password.
-Even if you change it to the same password, by taking the "Change your password" action it will automatically log you out of all sessions that you may have open on any devices.

 Password Resets

-If you cannot remember your password and are unable to log into your account, you can reset it from the login screen by following the "forgot password" link.
-You will need your user login email address that is on the account.
-The system will send a unique reset link to this email address, which you would follow to enter and reset your password.
-For this and other security reasons, it is extremely important that you are the only one with access to and control over your email inbox, as the user account email address is used to log in, reset a password, verify the account, and receive security alerts.
+The system will send a unique reset link to this email address, which you will follow to enter and reset your password.
+For this and other security reasons, you must be the only one with access to and control over your email inbox, as the user account email address is used to log in, reset a password, verify the account, and receive security alerts.

 Two-Factor Authentication